Stewed Oxtails and red beans

 This is a very tasty and nutritious meal.
 It keeps well in the fridge and show here would serve 3-4.
 Stewing the oxtail adds a lovely caramelise to the taste.
 The red beans slow cooked in onions and sweet peppers and garlic are a great addition.
 This is a recipe we use once or twice a month.
 The slow cooked ox tails melt in the mouth.

-First as show slow bake the oxtails with water to cover, onion, carrot and celery for 3 hours.
+First slow bake the oxtails with water to cover, onion, carrot and celery for 3 hours.
 This can (and often is for us) be done up to a week before the final dish.
 Then when ready to serve, separate oxtails from liquid (sometime the liquid set so you may have to heat enough to liquefy., also of course remove fat).

 THE RED BEANS

 Meanwhile in a separate pan (cover between) sauté 1 chopped onion and 1 chopped sweet pepper with a crushed garlic slowly until softened and transparent (6-8min).
 Add a few pieces of chopped pumpkin (optional) and 2 tomato chopped and let this simmer until the tomato is soft (13min).
 Add a little stock from the oxtails, chopped parsley salt and pepper, 2 tsp Ooft!, plus 1tbs of tomato paste.
 Add a drained tin of red beans.
 Let cook until pumpkin cooked (15min).